Over 14K 'Let's Encrypt' SSL Certificates Issued To PayPal Phishing Sites

 HTTPS was a badly realized afterthought and it bites people all the time.

+Or AutoFill.
+You enable AutoFill for PayPal.com, and then when your password doesn't automatically show up, you look at the URL more carefully and immediately see why.

+The real threats to security are not the CAs that issue certs for sites containing PayPal in the name.
+The real threats are clueless sysadmins at (mostly banking) websites that insist on not allowing AutoFill and/or break their websites in ways that make AutoFill stop working when it worked before.
+Besides playing right into the hands of k

-but you arent a traditional CA (Score:5, Insightful)
+but you arent a traditional CA (Score:4, Insightful)

 The fight against phishing and malware content is an important one, but it does not make sense for CAs to be on the front lines